Sometimes the websites we create don’t work in the way we hoped.

 That’s why we believe that testing your website is so important.

 Ever written a document or letter, proof-read it carefully and then sent it, only for someone to immediately point out a spelling mistake?

 We’re not all that great at critically evaluating our results – and we often interpret feedback we get to reinforce our perspectives.
 Our Cognitive Bias leads us to think we know how user feels and acts, and what they want to see – which can hide big problems with the way a website actually performs.

 Parts of your website that you see as obvious and straightforward, might actually stump a ‘real’ user.

 We try really hard to get it right

 When we create website for we use lots of techniques to maximise their chances of working effectively:

-- Design patterns – This is a technical term for ‘the established way of doing a specific thing’.
+- Design Patterns – This is the technical term for ‘the established way of doing a specific thing’.
 A great example is the three lines on a mobile website that signify where the main menu can be found.

 - Best Practice – This doesn’t necessarily mean what everyone else is doing, but rather what’s been demonstrated to work effectively at engaging visitors and driving them to action.

 - Experience – The team have been working in the Internet industry for close to 20 years.
 In that time, we’ve built LOTS of websites and seen how visitors use them.
 That helps us make better decisions